Swimming With Dolphins (band): History

-Since 2011, Austin Tofte has released a few singles independently under Swimming With Dolphins and had a successful Indiegogo campaign to fund the project's upcoming album, Catharsis.
-In September 2013, Tofte did an interview with Chris Herlihy's weekly syndicated radio show and talked about the release.
+After the release of his debut album, Tofte had parted ways with Tooth & Nail and started to release music independently.
+In August 2013, Tofte launched an Indiegogo campaign to fund the project's upcoming album, Catharsis.
+The funding needed $12,000 in mixing and mastering the album, as well as creating an album cover art, among many more.
+In September 2013, Tofte announced that the campaign had been successful and would begin working on the album.
+That same month, Tofte did an interview with Chris Herlihy's weekly syndicated radio show and talked about the release.
+In a separate interview with Blue Freedom, Tofte stated that, "Catharsis is a cleansing and redemptive effort."
+He also believed he had "missed the mark" with his previous album release.
 Also in September, Swimming With Dolphins released a preview of the new album in the form of a single instrumental track, entitled "Tromsø", via SoundCloud.
 Swimming With Dolphins also posted a video for "Tromsø" via Vimeo around the same time.

 According to Tofte in 2014, the album was very near completion.
 On August 21, Tofte stated that the track listing for the album would be revealed shortly.
 On August 29, Tofte released the raw rough draft of the track listing for the album as well as the cover art for a single entitled "Summer Skin", which is to be on the album.
 On September 23, "Summer Skin" was released to Swimming With Dolphins' SoundCloud.
 On December 18, Tofte announced that a big update on Catharsis was to be released soon.
 On May 1, 2015, Tofte revealed the album art for Catharsis as well as its release date of August 4, 2015.
 Tofte instead released the single "Iron Lungs" instead, saying he needed to "take a step back to recalibrate and determine a new release date" due to the premature announcement.